leobut/geocachingUtils/README.md

 1. Checkout this project
 2. Open command line in the root folder of the project
 3. Run `npm i` to install all dependencies
-4. Run the `grunt` in the command line (You can find all available grunt tasks at the very end of Gruntfile.js)
+4. Run the `grunt` in the command line (You can find all available grunt tasks at the very end of Gruntfile.js).
+If you are running Grunt for the first time, install it using `npm i -g grunt-cli`.

 ## How to run this extension
 0. If you just want to use the extension, download it from here and skip all the other steps: [GeocachingUtils in Chrome Web Store](https://chrome.google.com/webstore/detail/geocaching-utils/aiddapoflafkbecobkoiakgagaijacaa)